Payday Loans vs Personal Loans: How We Warn

 - Income to debt ratio

 Every lender and loan term is different for a personal loan.
 Often a low credit score will result in a higher interest rate on the repayment of your loan.
 According to this article on the basics of personal loans, lenders often require a minimum credit score of 580 to qualify for a loan.
 Lenders will also look at your income and your ability to pay back the loan.
 Some personal loans come with fees: application fees, administrative fees, and even fees for repaying the loan too quickly.
 These are all things to consider as you research the best loan type for you.
 No matter the type of a loan, you need to make sure you’re going to a credible company for your loan.
 Online options are great, so check these lenders out and see whether they are willing to give you a loan and send you an offer right now:

 There are several differences between payday loans vs personal loans.
 While payday loans are short term loans, personal loans often have longer repayment terms.
 Bad credit does not impact a payday loan or the interest rate.
 Poor credit does influence the interest rate and amount of a personal loan.
 These are just a few of the differences between the loan types.
 Understanding the key differences between payday loans vs personal loans will help you determine the loan type that is right for you.

-- Loan Term: payday loans are called short term cash loans for a reason.
+Payday loans are called short term cash loans for a reason.
 These loans usually require repayment by the following payday, or sometimes longer for a fee.
 Personal loans have longer repayment terms, sometimes up to five years.

-- Interest Rate: Interest rates for either loan type vary depending on the lender and the state you live in.
+Interest rates for either loan type vary depending on the lender and the state you live in.
 However, it is more common for fast payday loans to have much higher interest rates than personal loans.
 These rates are set by the lender and are not dependent on credit scores or income.
 With payday loans vs personal loans, interest rates can be in the triple digits.
 Personal loan lenders will look more closely at your finances to determine the interest rate of the loan.
 According to finder.com, “For a personal loan, you won’t have to pay more than 36% when you borrow.
 This is still a high interest rate, but it’s much lower than what you’ll get with a payday loan or other short-term loan.”

-- Amount: Short term payday loans usually come in smaller amounts, anywhere from $50 to $1000.
+Short term payday loans usually come in smaller amounts, anywhere from $50 to $1000.
 Sometimes more.
 Personal loans can be upwards of $50,000 with good credit.
 The amount between payday loans vs personal loans differs since the loans are used for different purposes.
 Short term cash loans cover basic emergencies and bills.
 Personal loans are often for larger amounts to cover events like weddings, vacations, or a home repair.

 Other differences between payday loans vs personal loans include the lender.
 Personal loans often come from banks or credit unions.
 Payday loans come from specialized cash-checking businesses that are unique to each state.